gha3mi/forcad/ROADMAP.md

     - [ ] Improve PyVista scripts.
     - [ ] Use ForCAD for IGA simulations.
     - [ ] Use ForCAD for FEM simulations.
+    - [ ] Get surfaces and edges from volumes.
+    - [ ] Get edges from surfaces.